-Section 94-268 - Hearing and decision.
+Section 94-268 - Hearing and Decision.

-- (a) The City Council shall hold a hearing to consider all appeals of administrative decisions as a public hearing.
-The only active participants are the appellant, the original, applicant if other than the appellant, and the Zoning Official or other administrative official whose decision is being appealed.
-Participants in the meeting may present testimony, produce documentary evidence and may cross examine testimony and evidence provided by another participant.
+- (a) The City Council shall hold a public hearing to consider all appeals of administrative decisions.
+The onlyactive participants are the appellant, the original, applicant if other than the appellant, and the Zoning Official or other administrative official whose decision is being appealed.
+Participants in the meeting maypresent testimony, produce documentary evidence, and may cross examine testimony and evidence provided by another participant.
 The City Council may ask questions or seek clarification from any participant in the hearing. - (b) Following the close of the hearing and consideration of all testimony, documentary evidence, and matters of record, the City Council shall make a decision.
-The decision shall be made within a reasonable period of time, but in no event, no more than 60 days from the date of the close of the hearing. - (c) In exercising its powers, the City Council may reverse or affirm, wholly or partly, or may modify the order, requirement, decision or determination appealed from.
+The decision shall be made within areasonable period of time, but in no event, no more than 60 days from the date of the close of the hearing. - (c) In exercising its powers, the City Council may reverse or affirm, wholly or partly, or may modify the order, requirement, decision, or determination appealed from.
 To that end, the City Council has all the powers of the administrative official from whom the appeal was taken and may issue or direct the issuance of a permit, provided all requirements imposed by all other applicable laws are met.